madsheller/PML_Exam/README.md

 ## Density modelling

-The notebook ProblemA contains all the code used in solving part A.
+[THe notebook ProblemA.ipynb](https://github.com/madsheller/PML_Exam/blob/main/ProblemA.ipynb) contains all the code used in solving part A.

 The folder LeNet contains the CNN model used to compute accuracy scores.

 ## Gaussian Process

-The notebook ProblemB contains all the code used in solving part B.
+[The notebook ProblemB.ipynb](https://github.com/madsheller/PML_Exam/blob/main/ProblemA.ipynb) contains all the code used in solving part B.